 The key to success is to ensure you implement careful planning and a sensitive appreciation for your already frazzled workforce as they enter into a period that can be fraught with tension.

-So, here are a three pointers to include in your pre-festive season build up.
+So, here are three pointers to include in your pre-festive season build-up.

 1. Spread some cheer

 Let your staff team know that you appreciate how hard they already work and how much it means to you and the young people, that they are committed to making the Christmas period as good as it can be.

 I once worked for a boss who said ‘why should we thank people for what they are getting paid for’.

 As soon as the last firework is lit on Guy Fawkes night, our TV’s are filled with Christmas adverts and cheer.
 Remember, your team have families, relatives and all the pressures that come with the season as well as having to turn up for work.